soulspace-org/overarch/doc/design.md

 Design
 ======

 Situation
 ---------
-Currently we create architecture diagrams with the C4 models and PlantUML.
-The various diagrams contain duplicate model information and we don't have a single model description.
+When you architecture diagrams with the C4 models and PlantUML, the various diagrams contain duplicate model information and there isn't a single model description.
 Changes are made in specific diagrams and are missing from others.

-The syntax of the PlantUML is inconsistent, brittle and errors are rendered in the generated image and are often not very helpful.
+The DSL of C4/PlantUML is not very consistent and errors are rendered in the generated image and are often not very helpful.
 On the other hand, PlantUML in combination with GraphViz is a pragmatic option to generate C4 architecture diagrams.

+Therefore a model description as data and views specification based on this model would solve the problem of duplicated information.
+The model description as pure data would also solve the problem of DSL parsers and would make the model information reusable.

 ### Existing Tools